noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ### high level

+- lambda service: polls event services, grabs events in batches, and invokes lambda functions for each event in the batch
+  - default batch size of 3; events in the batch become hidden for a default visibility timeout of 30 seconds; on successful processing of the batch the service deletes the batched events
+  - if any events in the batch fail, the entire batch becomes visible again; thus a single event could be processed more than once
+    - you need to handle this in your function logic, e.g. deleting successful events at the function level
 - function: lambda runs instances of your function to process events
 - trigger: an event that triggers execution of your function
 - event: JSON document that contains data for a lambda function to process